adamzolyak/speaking/README.md

 # Adam Zolyak's Speaking Experience

 ## Speaker Bio
 Adam Zolyak is passionate about enabling better ways of working that provide more valuable outcomes and more sustainability for the people doing the work.
 Adam pursues this passion through speaking, writing, workshops, and hackathons.
-Adam is currently a Developer Advocate for Waffle.io which helps developers automate their project status updates and stay aligned with their team.
+Adam is currently a Developer Advocate for Waffle.io which helps developers to have more time and focus for meaningful work.
 Adam is also extra excited about ChatOps, ChatBots, and combining software + hardware.

 ## Selected Speaking History
-Frequent speaker.
-Presented 10x talks and workshops in the past 3x years at a variety of conferences with audiences up to 500.
-See below for slides, videos, and attendees ratings and feedback.

 **"The Maker's Guide to Focusing and Getting Shit Done!"** - Prestented @ Denver Startup Week 2018.
 [Slides](https://www.slideshare.net/adamzolyak/the-makers-guide-to-staying-focused-and-getting-shit-done).